Pormiiles/Pormiiles/README.md

 - 🌱 I'm currently learning WEB development (REST APIs), React and TypeScript
 - 🚀 I also intend to learn Docker, Systems Design and Cloud Computing
 - 💡 I'm open to collaborate in new projects.
 All of my contacts are right below :)

+📚 Academic Research Topic: "UI/UX Analysis in Indie Games: The Impact of the Lack of Accessibility Features on the Player Experience"

 ##